-Westboro Formation (Zvwq): interlayered white to dark gray quartzite and foliated siliceous argillite with areas of calcium/magnesium silicate rocks containing tremolite, diopside, calcite, and zoisite.
+Interlayered white to dark gray quartzite and foliated siliceous argillite with areas of calcium/magnesium silicate rocks containing tremolite, diopside, calcite, and zoisite.
 Unit has mylonitic and necked quartzite layers and units with highly stretched and flattened, sutured, and polycrystalline quartz grains with muscovite tails and shadows in some places.
-Has preserved bedding in isolated places with a bedding parallel metamorphic foliation and a well-developed AMS (anisotropy of magnetic susceptibility) foliation with a weak lineation indicating flattening parallel to bedding (pure shear).
+Has preserved bedding in isolated places with a bedding parallel metamorphic foliation and a well-developed AMS (anisotropy of magnetic susceptibility) foliation parallel to layering with a weak lineation indicating flattening parallel to bedding (pure shear).
 Small scale folds of the unit's foliation occur in a few places but are most common in calcium/magnesium-silicate units.

-- 1) Unit is metamorphosed with a distinct metamorphic fabric not seen in any other unit in the Fells except for one zone in the Spot Pond Granodiorite (Zsg). - 2) On Wamoset Hill, foliation is truncated by an unconformity with the overlying Lynn Volcanic Complex (Zwh). - 3) Forms large xenoliths in the Spot Pond Granodiorite (Zsg). - 4) Forms lithic fragments in the Boojum Rock Tuff of the Lynn Volcanic Complex (Zbrc) and all younger volcanic units. - 5) Has the same zircon age population as quartzites further east near Breakheart Reservation in the Westboro Formation (Thompson et al., 2012).
-Detrital zircon crystals yielded a youngest U-Pb age of 909 +/-24 Ma (LA-ICPMS; F. MacDonald, pers. com.) with the youngest zircon being 912 ± 0.6 Ma (CA-ID-TIMS, F. MacDonald, per. com.) - 6) Occurs as pebbles in the base of the Nanepashemet Formation west of South Reservoir along Molly's Spring Road.
+- 1) Unit is metamorphosed with a distinct metamorphic fabric not seen in any other unit in the Fells except for one zone in the Spot Pond Granodiorite (Zsg). - 2) On Wamoset Hill, foliation is truncated by an unconformity beneath a rhyolitic flow in the overlying Upper Lynn Volcanic Complex (Zlvf). - 3) Forms large xenoliths in the Spot Pond Granodiorite (Zsg). - 4) Forms lithic fragments in the Boojum Rock Tuff of the Lynn Volcanic Complex (Zbrc) and all younger volcanic units. - 5) Has the same zircon age population as quartzites further east near Breakheart Reservation in the Westboro Formation (Thompson et al., 2012).
+Detrital zircon crystals yielded a youngest U-Pb age of 909 +/-24 Ma (LA-ICPMS; F. MacDonald, pers. com.) with the youngest zircon having a precise age of 912 ± 0.6 Ma (CA-ID-TIMS, F. MacDonald, per. com.) - 6) Occurs as pebbles in the base of the Nanepashemet Formation west of South Reservoir along Molly's Spring Road.